"Epistle" simply means a literary letter which was intended to be

 written Hebrews.
 Author Ruth Hoppin has recently convinced many

-show the superiority of Christianity when compared to living under the Jewish law, and to
+show the superiority of Christianity when compared to Jewish law, and to

 urge mature believers to not abandon their faith.
 Other theologians believe that the